manjotmb20/Rdatasets/doc/Stat2Data/rst/Cuckoo.rst

 Format
 ~~~~~~

-A dataset with 120 observations on the following 2 variables.
+A data frame with 120 observations on the following 2 variables.

 +-----------------------------------+-----------------------------------+
 | ``Bird``                          | Type of bird nest: ``mdw_pipit``  |